anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If both DNS server and client support CBOR-packed {{-cbor-packed}}, it MAY be used for further compression in DNS responses.
-Especially IPv6 addresses in, e.g., AAAA resource records can benefit from straight referencing to compress common address prefixes.
+Especially IPv6 addresses, e.g., in AAAA resource records can benefit from straight referencing to compress common address prefixes.

 ## Media Type Negotiation

-A DNS client uses media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
+A DNS client uses the media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
-{{-http-semantics}} or {{-coap}}, Section 5.5.4) with the DNS server if the server supports packed CBOR.
+{{-http-semantics}} or {{-coap}}, Section 5.5.4) with the DNS server whether the server supports packed CBOR.
-If it does, it MAY request the response to be in CBOR-packed (media type "applicaton/dns+cbor;packed=1").
+If it does, it MAY request the response to be in CBOR-packed (media type "application/dns+cbor;packed=1").
-The server then SHOULD reply with the response in CBOR-packed which it also signals with media type "application/dns+cbor;packed=1".
+The server then SHOULD reply with the response in CBOR-packed, which it also signals with media type "application/dns+cbor;packed=1".

 ## DNS Representation in CBOR-packed